Myopia vs. Astigmatism: What’s the Difference?

 Myopia and astigmatism are two of the most common vision problems, but they are not the same.
-Understanding the difference can help you know why your vision looks blurry and when it may be time to schedule an eye exam.
+Understanding the difference can help you know why your vision may be blurry and when it may be time to schedule an eye exam.

 1. What Is Myopia?

-Myopia, also called nearsightedness, means you can usually see things up close more clearly than things far away.
-If road signs, whiteboards, or objects in the distance look blurry, myopia may be the reason.
+Myopia, also called nearsightedness, means you typically see things up close more clearly than things far away.
+If road signs, classroom boards, or distant objects look blurry, myopia may be the reason.

 This happens when the eye focuses light slightly in front of the retina instead of directly on it.
-Myopia is very common and can range from mild to more significant prescription changes.
+Myopia is very common and can range from mild to more noticeable prescription changes.

 2. What Is Astigmatism?

-Some people with astigmatism notice shadowing, streaking, or difficulty seeing clearly at night, especially around headlights and bright lights.
+Some people with astigmatism notice shadows, streaks, or trouble seeing clearly at night, especially around headlights and bright lights.

 The main difference is how the blur happens.
-Myopia usually affects distance vision most.
-Astigmatism causes vision to appear blurred or stretched because the eye is not focusing light evenly.
+Myopia usually affects distance vision more.
+Astigmatism can make vision seem blurry or distorted because the eye does not focus light evenly.

 - Myopia: distance vision is usually blurrier than near vision

-- Astigmatism: vision may be blurry or distorted at multiple distances
+- Astigmatism: vision may look blurry or distorted at multiple distances

 - Both: can cause eye strain, squinting, and headaches